When can I put out my trash?

 - retaining walls or decorative landscape timbers 12″ or higher above normal grade, up to 4 feet above grade.
 Retaining walls above 4 feet require a UCC permit.

-Residential Construction projects requiring UCC inspection or permit (the mainla Construction Permit application) but do not require a Zoning Permit issued by the Township.
-Examples, including but not limited to:
+Residential Construction projects that require UCC inspection or permit (the manila Construction Permit application) but do not require a Zoning Permit issued by the Township:

 - Electrical work